maliMirkec/personal-website/site/publications/index.md

 ---
 layout: index
-title: Blog
+title: Publications
-description: Here are the latest posts from Silvestar's blog.
-He covers mostly frontend, JAMstack, WordPress, and freelancing topics.
 type: articles
 sections:
   - type: hero-beta
-    title: From the Blog
+    title: From Publications
     desc: >-
-      Here are the latest posts from my blog.
+      Here are the posts that I wrote for some prominent publications.

-      I cover mostly frontend, JAMstack, WordPress, and freelancing topics.
+      I wrote for CSS Tricks, LogRocket, and Toptal.
     banner:
       desc: Did you know that I write **UI Dev Newletter**?
       cta: